kkaragitz/openbbs/README.md

 * banned - The message that is shown to banned users who attempt to login.
 * quit - Message shown to users when they disconnect from the BBS.

-* host - The IP that Asciichan will bind to. "dynamic" will attempt to find your machine's IP in the network and bind to that.
+* host - The IP that Asciichan will bind to.
 * port - The port that the BBS server should bind to.
 * backlog - How many connections Asciichan should accept at any one time.
 * database - The database file that Asciichan should read and write from.